OliveiraHermogenes/populus-viewer/README.md

 watch videos, and have rich discussions in the margins, with your friends, classmates, or scholarly collaborators.

-Each uploaded file is attached to a matrix space, and each annotation to the file becomes a room within that space.
-Populus-Viewer has been tested with synapse and dendrite, but should be compatible with any spec-compliant matrix server.
+Each uploaded file is attached to a Matrix space, and each annotation to the file becomes a room within that space.
+Populus-Viewer has been tested with synapse and dendrite, but should be compatible with any spec-compliant Matrix server.

 To learn more or talk about the project, [find us on Matrix](https://matrix.to/#/#opentower:matrix.org).